urbanairship/android-library/README.md

 ## Sample Application

-A [sample](sample) application is available that showcases the majority of the features offered by the Urban Airship SDK.
-Before running the sample, copy the file in `sample/src/main/assets/airshipconfig.properites.sample` to
-`sample/src/main/assets/airshipconfig.properties` and modify the properties to match your application's config.
+A [sample](sample) application is available that showcases the majority of the features offered by the Airship SDK.
+Before running the sample, copy the file in `sample/src/main/assets/airshipconfig.properites.sample` to `sample/src/main/assets/airshipconfig.properties` and modify the properties to match your application's config.

 ## Sample Test